ichoosetoaccept/awesome-windsurf/memories/llombardi/Workspace-AI-rules/pr-workflows/pr-review.md

 # PR Review Workflow

 This workflow provides a comprehensive review of Pull Requests by analyzing code changes, collecting context, and evaluating multiple aspects of the implementation.
-You may also occasionally leave open questions to the user if you spot some issue and let the user guess what the issue is, as a learning experience.
+Prefer concise, actionable findings; use clarifying questions only when essential to resolve ambiguity.
 ## Step 1: Generate Diff Against Base Branch

 First, we'll generate a diff against the main/master branch to understand what changes are being proposed.